rhingstrumjr/website-content/post/lab/developer-blog/index.md

 ---
 title: Every developer should have a blog.
 Here’s why, and how to stick with it
 date: 2019-08-17T07:00:00+02:00
 description: "A blog is useful for many reasons.
-In this post I highlight my thoughs on this topic."
+In this post I highlight my thoughts on this topic."
 tags: lab
 ---